 According to the British Council Report 2012, about 60-79 percent Nigerian women live and work in the rural areas, predominantly in agriculture; 21 percent of them are engaged in non-agricultural practices, while only 7.2 percent of women in the Niger Delta region own the land they farm upon.
 This limits their access to credit, and their productivity and economic prospects.
 YEKEEN AKINWALE, who recently visited Umukabia Ogodo community in Ngor-Okpala Local Government of Imo State where all the women engage in agriculture, chronicles the challenges facing the rural female farming population.

-After 35 years in public service as a Public Health Officer, Eke Comfort cannot think of any activity to engage in after retirement other than agriculture — cassava, oil palm and honey bee farming in particular.
+After 35 years in public service as a Public Health Officer, Eke Comfort could not think of any activity to engage in after retirement other than agriculture — cassava, oil palm and honey bee farming in particular.

 Now Secretary of the Aladinma Women Association, a cooperative society in Umukabia Ogodo community, Ngor-Okpala Local Government of Imo State that seeks the welfare of women farmers, the former health worker wants the removal of the numerous obstacles limiting the potentials of women to get the maximum results from their farm.

 Farming, to her and over 250 women in Umukabia Ogodo community, is full-time business — they are dominant in planting seedlings, harvesting and processing (for cassava, peeling, grating and frying garri) in local methods for subsistence.

 Their husbands make limited contributions in farming —men are not known to engage more in farming in that community.
 The bulk of the cultivation rests on the shoulders of the women despite the laborious nature of the work.

 “Men do farm here but they have their limits.
 They only come around during land preparation, but weeding and labour are left to women most times; it’s always a challenge.”

 For women in the community, there is no alternative to farming as, according to Comfort, “a married woman cannot live happily in Umukabia Ogodo community if she is lazy especially about farming, because it is a common practice here”.